justin-reid/tap-sftp-xml-support/README.md

    - `delimiter`: A one-character string delimiter used to separate fields.
 Default, is `,`.

    The following table configuration fields are optional:
    - `key_properties`: Array containing the unique keys of the table.
 Defaults to `['_sdc_source_file', '_sdc_source_lineno']`, representing the file name and line number.
-Specify an emtpy array (`[]`) to load all new files without a replication key
+Specify an empty array (`[]`) to load all new files without a replication key
    - `encoding`: File encoding, defaults to `utf-8`
    - `sanitize_header`: Boolean, specifies whether to clean up header names so that they are more likely to be accepted by a target SQL database
    - `skip_rows`: Integer, specifies the number of rows to skip at the top of the file to handle non-data content like comments or other text.
 Default 0.
    - `infer_schema`: Boolean.
 If set to true (the default value), the tap will attempt to detect the data type of the fields.
-Otherwise all fields will be treated as strings.
+Otherwise, all fields will be treated as strings.

 ## Discovery mode: